Understanding Marriage and Divorce in Oregon

 1. Changes in Values and Priorities

-Over time, individuals evolve, leading to shifts in values and priorities.
-While some couples adapt together, others find these changes create insurmountable differences.
-When compatibility diminishes significantly, it can strain the relationship beyond repair.
+Over time, people change, leading to shifts in their values and priorities.
+While some couples grow together, others find these changes create insurmountable differences.
+When compatibility drops significantly, it can put the relationship beyond repair.

 2. Breakdown in Communication

-Effective communication is crucial for resolving conflicts within a marriage.
-When dialogue turns harsh or accusatory—or worse yet—ceases altogether, it signals deeper underlying issues that might lead to separation.
+Effective communication is vital for resolving conflicts in a marriage.
+When dialogue becomes harsh or accusatory—or worse, stops altogether—it indicates deeper issues that could lead to separation.

 3. Lack of Quality Time Together